 Queens Estate Litigation

-Queens is the easternmost borough in New York City, and is located on Long Island.
-It is home to attractions such as CitiField, where the New York Mets play, and Flushing Meadows Corona Park, which hosts the US Open tennis tournament every year.
-In 2010, the population of Queens was about 2,230,722 people, making it the second-largest of the five boroughs.
-The average size of a household in Queens is 2.81.
-Out of 782,664 households, around 31.5% have kids under age 18 living there.
-Around 25.6% of these households are made up of individuals.
-People in any of these family situations may find themselves involved in disputes related to the passing of a relative.
-Individuals usually make a trust or will in order to make sure property is distributed according to their wishes upon death or another event.
-However, the distribution of property upon death can become a heated source of controversy.
-Loved ones might believe that the decedent’s will or trust was made under suspicious circumstances, or believe that instrument isn’t valid.
-If you have questions about a family member’s will or trust, seasoned Queens estate litigation experienced attorney Jules Haas can advise you regarding your legal rights.
+You may find yourself involved in a dispute related to a relative’s property after his or her passing.
+Individuals may make a trust or will in order to make sure property is distributed according to their wishes upon death or another event.
+However, the distribution of property upon death can still turn into a heated source of controversy.
+Loved ones might believe that the decedent’s will or trust was made under suspicious circumstances or believe that the instrument isn’t valid for another reason, such as a failure to follow formalities.
+Whether you wish to challenge a family member’s will or trust or you are defending that will or trust against someone else’s challenge, seasoned Queens estate litigation experienced attorney Jules Haas can advise you regarding your legal rights.

 Estate Litigation

 Written instruments that are executed in order to distribute property under particular circumstances include trusts and wills.
 Formalities should be followed when making and executing these instruments.
 Among other things, the person making the instrument and trying to dispose of property in a particular way must be competent to execute the instrument.
 Other conditions should also be met.
 If a decedent’s loved ones disagree with the decedent or believe the instrument was improperly made or executed, they have an opportunity to contest the will or trust.
 Estate litigation often involves will contests or trust contests.
-It can also include a challenge to a trustee’s accountings or a challenge to probate administration.
+It can also include a challenge to a trustee’s accountings or a challenge to intestate administration.
+Family members may dispute which party should be appointed as administrator.

 Will and Trust Contests